-The two examples shown demonstrate that the intensity spectrum analysis is a valuable diagnostic tool for assessing reconstruction quality.
-In addition, the spectrum of the sinograms shows that no area with different numbers of counts reaching the detector is missed or underestimated.
-It is important to analyze both the sinograms and the images, as agreement in the sinogram's spectrum does not guarantee the agreement in the image’s spectrum.
+The two examples shown demonstrate that the intensity histogram analysis is a valuable diagnostic tool for assessing reconstruction quality.
+In addition, the intensity histogram of the sinograms shows that no area with different numbers of counts reaching the detector is missed or underestimated.
+It is important to analyze both the sinograms and the images, as agreement in the sinogram's intensity histogram does not guarantee the agreement in the image’s intensity histogram.

-\subsubsection{\textbf{Region-of-Interest (RoI) Analysis: Application of new Metrics and Images}}
+\subsubsection{{Region-of-Interest (RoI) Analysis: Application of New Metrics and Images}}

-A limitation of global evaluation metrics—such as $\chi^2$ or SSIM—is that they dilute the effect of localized discrepancies across the full image or sinogram.
-As a result small but diagnostically critical deviations (e.g., missed hot spots, poor edge delineation) may go undetected.
-To remedy this, as discussed in section~\ref{sec:roi_def}, we make use of the well known technique of Region-of-Interest (RoI) analysis~\cite{7422783, 10.1093/scan/nsm006, 4312665, pandey2018automatic, amakusa2018influence, schain2014evaluation, jiang2012regions} in conjunction with the newly introduced images and metrics.

-We defined in Section~\ref{sec:roi_def} (see Figure~\ref{fig:SL_roi}) three representative RoIs in the Shepp-Logan phantom to target specific reconstruction challenges: For each of these RoIs, we compute localized $\chi^2$ values, spectral intensity distributions, and SSIMs of the reconstructed and reference images or sinograms.
+A limitation of global evaluation metrics---such as $\chi^2$ or SSIM---is that they dilute the effect of localized discrepancies across the full image or sinogram.
+As a result, small but diagnostically critical deviations (e.g., missed hotspots; poor edge delineation) may go undetected.
+To remedy this, as discussed in Section~\ref{sec:roi_def}, we make use of the well-known technique of Region-of-Interest (RoI) analysis~\cite{7422783, 10.1093/scan/nsm006, 4312665, pandey2018automatic, amakusa2018influence, schain2014evaluation, jiang2012regions} in conjunction with the newly introduced images and metrics.
+We defined in Section~\ref{sec:roi_def} (see Figure~\ref{fig:SL_roi}) three representative RoIs in the Shepp--Logan phantom to target specific reconstruction challenges: For each of these RoIs, we compute localized $\chi^2$ values, intensity histograms analysis, and SSIMs of the reconstructed and reference images or sinograms.
 These localized metrics offer a powerful complement to global scores, as they reveal details that may go unnoticed otherwise.